Ordina-Group/reactivity-101/presentation.md

 Now let's try to use the Signal.

 Note: // TODO - Explanation, hints, bonus
+// TODO Bjorn

 ---